Texas School Shooter’s Dad: ‘He Should’ve Just Killed Me’

 “I’m never gonna see my son again,” he said.

-The Daily Beast spoke with Ramos on the porch of his girlfriend’s home in Hondo, about 40 miles east of Uvalde, where he has been living for several years.
+The Daily Beast spoke with Ramos on the porch of his girlfriend’s home east of Uvalde, where he has been living for several years.
 The house and the bushes outside were adorned with blue and white streamers for a graduating senior.

 Despite the horrific slaughter he carried out Tuesday, Ramos insisted that his son was “a good person.”